Windyville, Missouri

 A post office called Windyville was established in 1921, and remained in operation until 1998.
 The community was so named for the frequently windy conditions at the town site.

 Population

-There are currently 51 people that are housed in Windyville, Missouri.
+In 2020 there were 54 people that are housed in Windyville, Missouri.
 The population has dropped 66.7% in the last 20 years.
 It is 100% Caucasian.
 The married populace is also 100%.
-The community is mostly female, 56.9%, but the male population, 43.1%, isn't far behind.
+The community is 56.9% female and 43.1% male.
 Windyville is a little but well-established community.